paulhibbitts/cpt-363-user-interface-design/README.md

 ## Week 2 (May 16 - 22)

-### What does a holistic user experience design process look like?
+### What is a holistic user experience design process?

 #### Summaries and Questions | Week 2
 [May 16th Class One-minute Summaries](https://sso.canvaslms.com/courses/1924881/assignments/14377743)